-By Fern Easton.
-Last Updated 24th February 2021.
+By Mark Ainsdale.
+Last Updated 4th June 2021.
 Welcome to our guide on making an injured by another employee claim.
-On this web page, you will read a guide to claiming if you have been injured at work as the result of another employee.
+On this web page, you will read a guide to claiming if you have been injured at work due to another employee.
 You may not realise that if you are injured at work, at the hands of a third party that is not your employer, you could have several reasons why you may be entitled to make a claim.
 This guide will cover these reasons and how to go about starting your claim.

-The Accident Claims UK team of claim advisors can answer any questions that you have about this guide and also give you some free legal advice on how to best proceed with your claim.
-You can contact them on 0800 073 8801.
+The Accident Claims UK team of claim advisors can answer any questions that you have about this guide and also give you some free legal advice on how to best proceed with your claim on a No Win No Fee basis.
+You can contact them about accident at work claims on 0800 073 8801.